sascommunities/wordle-sas/README.md

      %guess(adieu);
      ```

-     This will check the guess against the puzzle word, and it wll output a report with the familiar "status" - letters that appear in the word (yellow) and that are in the correct position (green).
+     This will check the guess against the puzzle word, and it will output a report with the familiar "status" - letters that appear in the word (yellow) and that are in the correct position (green).
 It will also report if the guess is not a valid guess word, and it won't count that against you as one of your 6 permitted guesses.

      The program keeps track of your guesses and when you solve it, it shares the familiar congratulatory message that marks the end of a Wordle session.